European Solidarity Corps – International Youth Houses in Pori, Finland

 • International youth projects

-Volunteers are encouraged to teach local youth about their own language and culture and use personal skills—like music, art, or sport—in interactions.
+Volunteers are encouraged to teach local youth about their own language and culture and use personal skills – like music, art, or sport — in interactions.
+Volunteers are expected to behave respectfully both on and off duty and to stick to the work schedule agreed upon with colleagues.guage and culture and use personal skills—like music, art, or sport—in interactions.

 Schedule